-n the field of city, region to inform policy in both the nd; Universities Scotland randing Sub-Group) and the e Ltd), through research and s and Boards th Dinnie are involved in ' spent grain from the new and innovative products. ontemporary consumer nd sustainable practices is is opens up access to new orting more sustainable Clarke.
-"The upcycling of ng process to create new esents an opportunity to do more while producing less waste, thereby delivering both environmental and socio-economic opportunities that otherwise might not be realised if grain continues to be sent to landfill.
+Dr Daniel Clarke and Dr Keith Dinnie are involved in research aiming to 'upcycle' spent grain from the brewing process to create new and innovative products.
+"The idea of tapping into contemporary consumer appetite to support local and sustainable practices is gaining momentum and this opens up access to new markets and ways of supporting more sustainable business practices," said Dr Clarke.
+"The upcycling of spent grain from the brewing process to create new and innovative products presents an opportunity to do more while producing less waste, thereby delivering both environmental and socio-economic opportunities that otherwise might not be realised if grain continues to be sent to landfill.
 Best practices developed through this project might also be shared with other brewers of similar size and scale, providing opportunities for regional engagement and collaboration."